 In the last decade, social media has exponentially grown to such a point that it is no longer just a way to cultivate connections with family and friends.
 It is now a key part of every successful business model.
-Failing to plan a social media strategy for your brand development is a marketing disaster.
+Failing to plan a social media brand engagement strategy is a marketing disaster.
 Regardless of your personal thoughts about social media, it now forms an integral part of how your target audience will engage with your brand.

 In the same way that social media platforms have continued to evolve in recent years, so too have social media trends.
 Furthermore, each year, with advances in technology and the manner in which consumers absorb information, marketers, as well as web design companies, have to continually adapt to stay ahead of the curve.

 Social media brand engagement is one such trend that businesses are turning to.
 The relationship between brands and consumers has never been so interlinked.
 More and more people are tagging brands in their posts and comments.
 For some, it may be for recognition and endorsement from an established well-known brand.
 For others, it may be to create awareness and to get their point across.
 People are also using social media as the default channel for customer support.
 Long gone are the days of picking up the phone or sending an email.
 This has now been replaced with a tagged post or a DM (direct message).
 When it comes to building brand engagement, it is important that these messages, comments and tags are acknowledged and receive a response.